 Everything about Jim Bibby was big.
-His frame: 6’5” and 235 pounds, with “legs like oak trees.”
-His hands: he could fit eight baseballs in his right hand – palm down – one more even than Sandy Koufax and Johnny Bench.
-His fastball: “vicious. . .serious heat. . . would scare the bejesus out of most batters.”
-His appetite: as his older brother Fred said, “Jim’s the only guy I’ve ever known who has to have two plates in front of him.
-One for meat, one for greens.”
-And most of all, his heart – so many fond memories flowed in after he died in 2010.
+His frame: 6’5” and 235 pounds, with “legs like oak trees.”1 His hands: he could fit eight baseballs in his right hand – palm down – one more even than Sandy Koufax and Johnny Bench.2 His fastball: “vicious. . .serious heat. . . would scare the bejesus out of most batters.”3 His appetite: as his older brother Fred said, “Jim’s the only guy I’ve ever known who has to have two plates in front of him.
+One for meat, one for greens.”4 And most of all, his heart – so many fond memories flowed in after he died in 2010.

 The burly righthander didn’t make it to the majors until he was nearly 28.
 He was wild, and it took him time and effort to harness his ability.
 His development was also delayed because he missed three full seasons in the minors – two in Vietnam and one after a back operation.
 Yet eventually he won 111 games as a big-leaguer (against 101 losses).
 He was an important part of the staff for the World Series champions of 1979, the Pittsburgh Pirates “Fam-a-lee.”
 He followed up with his career year in 1980, at the age of 35.

-James Blair Bibby was born on October 29, 1944, in Franklinton, North Carolina.
+James Blair Bibby was born on October 29, 1944 in Franklinton, North Carolina.
 This small town is in Franklin County, in the north-central part of the Tar Heel State.
 Jim was one of three brothers in a family headed by Charlie Bibby and his wife, Evelyn Stallings Bibby.
 After Frederick and James came Henry Bibby, who went on to fame in basketball.
 In college at UCLA, under the great coach John Wooden, Henry was the point guard for three straight NCAA championship teams from 1970 to 1972.
 As a rookie in the NBA, he was a reserve for the New York Knicks, who won the 1973 championship.
 His playing days ended in 1981 after nine seasons, and he then went on to a long career as a coach.
-Henry Bibby’s son Mike has been playing in the NBA since 1998.
+Henry Bibby’s son Mike played in the NBA from 1998 through 2012.

 At the end of Bibby’s first pro season, the U.S. Army drafted him and shipped him to Vietnam, where he served as a truck driver.
 Returning in 1967 to Fort Lee, Virginia, he picked up with his second love, basketball, playing on the post team with NBA star Lou Hudson.
 Discharged in January 1968, Bibby returned to baseball with the Mets’ Carolina League team (Class A) in Raleigh-Durham.
 In 23 games (19 starts), he posted a 7-7 record and improving his control to a degree (74 walks in 131 innings).
 He had 118 strikeouts and a 2.82 ERA.